 @dumbpasswordrules@infosec.exchange

-- Password must contain at least one letter (any position)
+- Must contain at least 1 letter

 @rachel@transitory.social